nvanalfen/BridgePuzzle/README.md

 The file named BridgeObjects.py contains the three classes Node, Edge, BridgePuzzle that make up this type of puzzle.
 The BridgePuzzle class performs the main functionality

-To solve one of these puzzles using this fie, do the following:
+To solve one of these puzzles using this file, do the following:
 - Create a csv file in the same directory as BridgeObjects.py
   - In this csv file, fill all locations with 0
   - Where there are nodes in the puzzle, place the number of connections that may be made to that node